MEF-GIT/MEF-LSO-Legato-SDK/README.md

 This repository contains the release of the Legato SDK.
 The SDK includes APIs for Service Catalog, Service Order, Service Inventory, Performance Monitoring, and Streaming Management functions of the Service Orchestration Functionality (SOF) at the LSO Legato Interface Reference Point (IRP) as defined in the MEF LSO Reference Architecture.

-Also included are Service schemas and Performance Monitoring definitions .
+Also included are Service schemas and Performance Monitoring definitions.

 ## High-level release notes